SAFEHR-data/datafaker/docs/source/health_data.rst

 ==================================

 The OMOP common data model (CDM) is a widely used format for storing health data.
-Here we will show how `SqlSynthGen` (SSG) can be configured to generate data for OMOP.
+Here we will show how datafaker can be configured to generate data for OMOP.
-We also use this as an opportunity to demonstrate some typical patterns in advanced usage of SSG, beyond what is covered in the :ref:`introduction <page-introduction>`, which we encourage the reader to go through first.

 There are multiple versions of the OMOP CDM and variations between implementations as well (at schema and data levels).
 SSG allows you to generate data irrespective of your schema peculiarities, but the example configuration we demonstrate here was originally built for the `CCHIC dataset <https://pubmed.ncbi.nlm.nih.gov/29500026/>`_ for critical care data.